 What Types of Depression Exist?

-There are many different kinds of depressive disorders, but basically there are two main types of depression: Major depression, and dysthymia.
+There are many different kinds of depressive disorders, but there are two main types of depression: Major depression and dysthymia.

-- Dysthymia (dis-THI-me-uh) is usually less severe in nature, but is more chronic and tends to be ongoing.
+Dysthymia (dis-THI-me-uh) is usually less severe in nature but is more chronic and tends to be ongoing.
 Cycles of dysthymia typically tend to rotate between depression and periods of feeling “normal.”
-The mood changes are often not extreme enough to disable a person, but still have a significant impact on the quality of one’s life.
+The mood changes are often not extreme enough to disable a person but still, have a significant impact on the quality of one’s life.
 Dysthymia is often found in conjunction with other depressive disorders and psychiatric conditions such as social phobias, panic and anxiety disorders, and substance abuse.
-Some patients are diagnosed with both major depression and dysthymia, and this is commonly called “double depression.”
+Some patients are diagnosed with major depression and dysthymia, which is commonly called “double depression.”
 Dysthymia is also associated with certain physical illnesses such as AIDS, chronic fatigue syndrome, diabetes, multiple sclerosis, postcardiac transplantation, and hypothyroidism (low thyroid function).

 The three other most common types of depressive disorders are:

-Bipolar disorder: Formerly known as manic-depressive disorder, this form of depression is characterized by cycles of mania (elated, elevated moods) and depression.
-It involves both extremes (poles) of moods, and thus gets its name.
-When in the manic phase, patients may act impulsively and grandiose, as well as have times of creativity and great productivity.
+Formerly known as manic-depressive disorder, this form of depression is characterized by cycles of mania (elated, elevated moods) and depression.
+It involves both extremes (poles) of moods and thus gets its name.
+When in the manic phase, patients may act impulsively, grandiose, and have times of creativity and great productivity.
 The depressive phase is similar to other types of depression.
 Some patients alternate mania and depression, but not all do.
-Bipolar may affect come in several cycles of mania or depression, followed by the opposite “pole.”
+Bipolar may affect several cycles of mania or depression, followed by the opposite “pole.”
 And the patterns may change up on people, making it even harder to manage.

-Seasonal Affective Disorder: Also known as SAD, this type of depression is relatively common, and is caused by seasonal fluctuations in the amount of daylight a person is exposed to.
-SAD may stand alone, or be associated with other types of depression and psychiatric disorders.
+Also known as SAD, this type of depression is relatively common and is caused by seasonal fluctuations in the amount of daylight a person is exposed to.
+SAD may stand alone or be associated with other types of depression and psychiatric disorders.
 For those who live in northern climates and don’t see much sun during the winter months, treatment with special lamps is very effective for many folks with SAD.